 The European Central Bank publishes 6-monthly changes in businesses’ access to funding.
 A nice chart on page 18 shows the ups and downs of availability of various forms of credit (including loans, overdrafts and trade credit) to both SMEs and large enterprises in the Euro Area.
 It’s possible to see clearly how bad SMEs’ predicament was in 2013 and that it’s improved substantially over the last two.
 However, I found it especially interesting because it shows some marked credit access dips for large enterprises.
 Given the well-publicised global focus on SMEs, I’d not spent too much time considering what was happening with large enterprises.
 Evidently they feel the pinch too.

 In that context it seems less surprising that BIS had a hard time getting agreement to changes that might make giving loans of all sorts more difficult.
-In the build-up to the discussions they published research showing that what I described above as “a well-trodden agreement” isn’t the only one and, additionally, may also not be correct.
+In the build-up to the discussions they published research showing that what I described above as “a well-worn point” isn’t the only one and, additionally, may also not be correct.
 The research suggests that the better capitalised a bank is the lower its borrowing costs and therefore more able to lend.
 The lending component of the banks’ lobbying may well have been the most socially useful but it wasn’t the only one.
-Making a profit is, unsurprisingly, a concern to them and regulations designed to make the system safer has taken its toll on margins especially in Europe.
+Making a profit is, unsurprisingly, a concern to them and regulations designed to make the system safer have taken their toll on margins especially in Europe.
 It looks a bit like BIS has balanced its own argument about lending with industry concerns.